bytewax/bytewax/docs/examples/search_session.md

-[Bytewax provides a few different entry points for executing your dataflow](execution), but because we're focusing on the dataflow in this example, we're going to use `bytewax.run` which is the most basic one that pushes items in an iterator through the dataflow in-thread.
+[Bytewax provides a few different entry points for executing your dataflow](execution), but because we're focusing on the dataflow in this example, we're going to use `bytewax.run` which is the most basic execution mode that pushes input items in an iterator through the dataflow.

 Let's take our example list of events and pipe it in: